 Objectives and competences

-The objective of this course is for students to be able to understand the concepts of protecting information systems and communications, be able to identify problems and develop and implement security mechanisms on selected information systems or services.
+The objective of this course is for students to be able to understand the concepts of protecting information systems and communications, be able to identify cyber threats and develop and implement security mechanisms on selected information systems or services

 Content (Syllabus outline)